-CAUTION: PA residents serving in the Merchant Marines, U.S. Public Health Service, the National Oceanic and Atmospheric Administration, or the U.S. Foreign Service are subject to tax on compensation whether earned within or outside Pennsylvania.
+CAUTION: PA residents serving in the Merchant Marines, U.S. Public Health Service, the National Oceanic and Atmospheric Administration, the U.S. Foreign Service or contractors working in foreign countries, are subject to tax on compensation whether earned within or outside Pennsylvania.
 However, compensation earned by PA residents serving in the Merchant Marines or U.S. Public Health Service called to active duty in a Combat Zone or hazardous duty zone is not subject to tax in Pennsylvania.
 Copies of executive orders that make the active duty military active duty are required to be included with the return.